sohamgoswami07/YouTube-Ad-Skipper/README.md

 # How to use
 Go to your <strong>Chrome</strong> browser extension and enable the <strong>Developer option</strong> in top right corner.
 Now click on the <strong>Upload button</strong>.
-Upload the zip file and you good to go now.
+Upload the zip file and that's enough now good to go.
 It works automatically.
 Enjoy ad free YouTube.

 # Creator
 Created and developed by Soham Goswami..